9 Fun Facts About Alaska

 U.S. Geological Survey Photo

 The pipeline goes over three earthquake fault lines and three rugged mountain ranges.
 It also crosses 800 bodies of water.
-Overall, the pipe was laid from Prudhoe Bay on Alaska’s North Slope to Valdez on Prince William Sound in southcentral Alaska.
+Overall, the pipe was laid from Prudhoe Bay on Alaska’s North Slope to Valdez on Prince William Sound in Southcentral Alaska.
 At the Valdez Marine Terminal, the oil is loaded onto oil tankers for shipments.

 It took 70,000 construction workers to build the pipeline and 11 pump stations.
-It’s estimated that every hour about a million dollars worth of oil flows through the pipeline.
+It’s estimated that every hour, about a million dollars worth of oil flows through the pipeline.

 Environmental groups filed lawsuits to try to stop the construction, and because of the controversy it took years to get approval.
-More environmental attention was drawn to the pipeline in 1989 when the Exxon Valdez ran aground in Prince William Sound.
+More environmental attention was drawn to the pipeline in 1989 when the oil tanker Exxon Valdez ran aground in Prince William Sound.
 Eleven million gallons of oil were spilled and photos of oil-slicked sea birds and otters grabbed the nation’s attention.

 Today the pipeline still is controversial in many regards.
 However, despite the obstacles, the pipeline has injected billions of dollars into Alaska’s economy and carried billions of gallons of oil to the market.